 Step 4: Generate AI-Powered Study Materials

-- AI Chat: Ask questions about the sermon content and get answers with citations back to the transcript.
+- AI Chat: Ask questions about the sermon and get answers with citations back to the transcript.
 A study group leader can ask "What three Old Testament passages were referenced?" and get an immediate, sourced answer.

 Step 5: Export and Share